aidan-wagner/fprime/docs/UsersGuide/user/fprime-util-new.md

 fprime-gds
 ```

-Now you can use the graphic interface the same way that the tutorial describes
+Now you can use the graphic interface the same way that the tutorial describes.